 The Miami Dolphins appear one step closer to filling their vacant left tackle position.
-According to ESPN.com senior writer John Clayton, Kansas City Chiefs offensive tackle Branden Albert was given permission to visit Miami’s team facility to meet with the Dolphins and take a physical.
-A trade could potentially commence soon after.
+According to ESPN.com senior writer John Clayton, the agent for Kansas City Chiefs offensive tackle Branden Albert was given permission to talk to the Dolphins about a potential trade.

 Is Albert a good match for the Dolphins?
 Let’s examine the pros and cons.

 Pros: Albert’s skills fit in well with Miami.
 He’s started 71 games the past five years and is a former first-round draft pick.
 Reportedly, Kansas City was willing to lower its asking price to Miami’s lowest second-round pick, which is No. 54 overall.
 That has jumpstarted trade discussions between the two one week before the NFL draft.
 Albert lives in Miami and is very comfortable in the area, which is important.
 Quarterback Ryan Tannehill also needs a reliable, blindside protector after four-time Pro Bowler Jake Long left Miami in free agency.
 Kansas City is expected to take a left tackle with the No. 1 overall pick, which makes Albert dispensable.
 For a low second-round pick, the move makes sense from a football standpoint for the Dolphins.
 Albert is more proven than any left tackle Miami could get in the draft, especially in the second round.